RishiSoni08/Fantasy_Cricket/README.md

 # Fantasy Cricket Game

 This is a Fantasy Cricket game developed using Python.
-The game allows users to create a virtual team of real cricket players and score points based on the players' performances in real-life matches.
+The game allows users to create a virtual team of real cricket players and score points based on the players' performances in  different matches.

 ## Problem Statement